GranBan/granthbangard_data-science_portfolio/Spotify NLP App Review Intelligence System/README.md

 **Non-English contamination.** Despite `lang='en'` in the scraper call, ~5% of reviews passed through in other languages, discovered only after an initial BERTopic run produced entire clusters of Hindi and Arabic text mixed into the English topic space.
 Fixed with a `langdetect` pass before clustering.

-**Deployment memory limits.** Loading the full 100K-row, multi-column dataset directly in Streamlit caused repeated segmentation faults on Streamlit Community Cloud's free tier.
-Fixed by splitting into purpose-specific lightweight CSVs rather than loading full data on every page.
+**Deployment memory limits (original Streamlit app).** Loading the full 100K-row, multi-column dataset directly in Streamlit caused repeated segmentation faults on Streamlit Community Cloud's free tier.
+Fixed at the time by splitting into purpose-specific lightweight CSVs rather than loading full data on every page.
+The FastAPI backend now serves data per endpoint directly from the source files, avoiding this constraint entirely.

 **BERTopic granularity tuning.** `min_topic_size=50` produced only 5 overly broad topics; `20` produced 51 usable ones.
 This required an actual retraining run on Colab to compare, not a parameter guess.